Battle of Ekau

-The Battle of Ekau took place during the initial phase of the French invasion of Russia.
+The Battle of Ekau (also the Battle of Iecava) took place during the initial phase of the French invasion of Russia.
 Napoleon's troops from the X Corps of Marshal MacDonald, who had the advantage, defeated the troops of Alexander I defending under the command of General Friedrich von Löwis of Menar.

 Prelude

 On the morning of 18 July, General Löwis, commander of the Russian forces in Mitau, received news of the occupation of Bauska by the 27th Prussian Division of General Grawert.
-General Löwis, aiming to prevent the movement of the Napoleonic armada to Riga, took the position at the castle of Ekau.
+General Löwis, aiming to prevent the movement of the Napoleonic armada to Riga, took the position at the castle of Ekau (Iecava).
 In turn, General Grawert made known to General Kleist, who was with his forces to the east, about the impending case.
 Emperor Alexander I, who was all the time at the 1st Western army, together with his retinue left for St. Petersburg on the night of 19 July.

 Battle

 On the morning of 19 July, General Grawert began an artillery attack.
 Then he sent Westphalian cuirassiers to attack Russian positions.
 The situation remained stable until the evening, when the approaching troops of General Kleist struck on the positions of Löwis from the east.
 This decided the outcome of the case.